SaepulHayat/final_project_backend/crud_guide.md

 - **Relationships:** Creating/updating resources like `Book` will need logic to handle linking/unlinking related entities (Authors, Categories).
 - **Data Validation:** Input data for `POST` and `PATCH` requests must be validated.
 - **Error Handling:** Implement standard HTTP status codes for errors (400, 401, 403, 404, 500).
-- **Average Rating:** The `Book.rating` field should ideally be updated automatically via triggers or application logic whenever a `Rating` is added, updated, or deleted.